brandonmarshal/lsx-demo-theme/logs/week11/logs-week11-day4.md

 -   2.0 hrs – Going through tasks and assigning tags and projects, also grouping all tasks.
 -   1.75 hrs - Trying to resolve the merge conflicts on my SYNC Pull Request.
 -   1.5 hrs - Started "SEO For Beginners" course on Yoast
+-   1.0 hrs - Understanding and implementing the Claude and Gemini Agents.

 ---